liskcenterutrecht/digital-identity/meetings/20200406_SSI_UserStories_Brainstorm.md

 **Questions regarding**
 - Rights attached to certain attestation

 #### Technology
 - Requirements --> based on the LiskSDK
 - Being compatible with existing and future solutions

+**Questions regarding Technology**
+- Which existing and future solutions should the network be compatible with?

+#### Organization
+- Govern the members together
+- Governing the Identity Network (the rights attached to certain attestations & verifiable credentials)
+- DAO for LCU
+- Relation to Lisk (sponsor, create proof of concept)
+- As an LCU members, I want to know what other members are working on so that I can collaborate with them.

 #### MVP Use case